 7 Tips on Planning a Monthly Social Media Calendar

 Plan a time when you can concentrate on creating a plan.
 An ideal time is at least 2 weeks before the month begins.
-This will allow you to think everything over in the smallest details and not be taken aback when the time X comes.
+This will allow you to think everything over in the smallest details and not is taken aback when X comes.
 Giving your plan some throughout look will reduce the daily stress level.

 Regardless of the number of people working on social media content for your business, think of the following questions:

 Classifying your blog posts into meaningful categories simplifies the scheduling process.
 Some people like to divide their posts into categories.
-They categorize the content by the source, determining whether this is a user-generated, curated or created post.
-Others go deeper documenting whether this is a photo, a video, a reel, and etc. Apart from facilitating the scheduling, it will let you see where your profile might lack diversity or on the contrary be oversaturated.
+They categorize the content by the source, determining whether this is a user-generated, curated, or created post.

 Maintain that healthy balance of different types of content to retain your followers and keep them from burning out.